blitline-dev/blitline-dev.github.io/articles/smart_image.md

 <br />

 Smart Image works similarly to "icons" in an OS, identifying file types and generating a useful thumbnail for them.
-Smart Image will ALWAYS return an image, even if it's a default image.
+Smart Image should ALWAYS return an image (assuming there is a valid src file), even if it's a default image.

 ### How do I use it?